Existence of solutions for deterministic bilevel games under a general Bayesian approach: Numerical experiments for the Neutral approach

 So, by computing the centroid, we have the following Explicit formula in $\Delta$ for the neutral value function

-In Figure \ref{fig:MonteCarlo}, the graph of $\varphi^n$ of Example \ref{ex:neutralsolnotvertex} is computed using the above explicit formula (on the right) and by plain Monte-Carlo simulations (on the left).
-While the Monte-Carlo method is noisy, it clearly preserves the general shape of the function $\varphi^n$, and so, it seems to be a promising method to work with.
+In Figure \ref{fig:Explicit}, the graph of $\varphi$ of Example \ref{ex:neutralsolnotvertex} is computed using the above explicit formula.
+In parallel, Figure \ref{fig:MonteCarlo} shows the graph of $\varphi$ obtained by plain Monte-Carlo simulations.
+While the Monte-Carlo method is noisy, it clearly preserves the general shape of the function $\varphi$, and so, it seems to be a promising method to work with.

 To find the solution of the neutral approach we used the Differential Evolution metaheuristic (see, e.g., \cite{Yang2014}).
 The use of evolutionary metaheuristics in bilevel optimization is not new (see, e.g., \cite{Dempe2020Bibliography} and the references therein).
 However, to the best of our knowledge, this is the first time that it is used to estimate the solutions of the Bayesian approach.
 Our method is described in Algorithm \ref{alg:DiffEvol}.